Evangelos Kourounis

-Metropolitan Evangelos Korounis, (Ευάγγελος Κορούνης; born September 20, 1961) is a Greek Orthodox bishop and former metropolitan of New Jersey until his dethronement in 2020.
+Metropolitan Evangelos Korounis, (Ευάγγελος Κορούνης; born September 20, 1961) is a Greek Orthodox bishop, metropolitan of Sardis and former metropolitan of New Jersey until his dethronement in 2020.

 Early life and education

 Kournis was born to John and Magdalene and two brothers in 1961 in New York City.
 In 1983 he graduated from the Hellenic College in Boston, and in 1986 he obtained a Masters in Divinity from the same university.
 From 1987 to 1988 he lived in Geneva, Switzerland when he was ordained into the deaconate in February 1, 1987.
 While in Switzerland he also served as deacon to Archbishop Iakovos in a variety of roles, and also obtained a Certificate of Ecumenical Studies from the University of Geneva.
 On July 30, 1989, he was ordained into the priesthood and relocated to Astoria, New York in order to serve as assistant priest to the Dean of St. Demetrios Cathedral.
 While in New Jersey he served a variety of administrative and assistant roles across various positions, such as Director of the Registry and Chancellor of the Diocese of New Jersey, and President of the Spiritual Court for the Archdiocesan District.